lilhamad/event-booking-api/README.md

 Controllers should try to catch the errors and forward them to the error handling middleware (by calling `next(error)`).
 For convenience, you can also wrap the controller inside the catchAsync utility wrapper, which forwards the error.

+Race condition is handles using sequelize transaction to make sure a unit is locked when change is happening for data integrity and to make sure change in the database either happens fully or doesn’t happen

 ```javascript
 const catchAsync = require('../utils/catchAsync');